MongoDB Utilities¶

 --drop

-will not restore indexes found in the metadata json files.--stopOnError
+won’t restore indexes found in the metadata json files.--stopOnError

 mongoexport¶